Zoonoses Associated with Swine

 This document provides information on various diseases that can be passed from swine to humans.
 Often these diseases do not make the animal appear sick but can cause serious illness in humans.
 Persons with specific medical conditions such as a chronic illness, immunodeficiency and pregnancy may be at higher risk of developing disease or complications from a zoonotic disease and should consult with their physician before working with animals.
+Additional information on zoonotic diseases can be found on the Center for Disease Control and Prevention Website, Healthy Pets, Healthy People.

 Diseases associated with direct contact or bites: